 Summary

-At some point, we have all experienced the frustration of not being able to connect our mobile phones to a Wi-Fi network.
-The solution can be simple, but in some cases, it requires some troubleshooting.
-The problem could be that your phone’s Wi-Fi module has been turned off accidentally, so ensure that it is turned on first.
+We’ve all felt the frustration of being unable to connect our mobile phones to a Wi-Fi network before.
+Fixing this issue can be simple, but sometimes it requires some troubleshooting.
+One possible problem might be that your phone’s Wi-Fi module was inadvertently turned off, so make sure it’s turned on first.

-If that’s not the issue, try forgetting the network and reconnecting to it.
+If that doesn’t solve the issue, try forgetting the network and then reconnecting to it.

-If you still can’t connect to the network, check if your phone can connect to any other network or device to rule out any issues with your phone’s Wi-Fi module.
-If your phone is working fine, then it’s the router that’s causing the problem.
+If you’re unable to connect to the network even after trying these steps, check if your phone can connect to any other network or device to eliminate the possibility of a problem with your phone’s Wi-Fi module.
+If your phone is functioning properly, then the issue lies with the router.

-Sometimes, routers can become buggy and won’t connect to a specific device for no apparent reason.
-If you have access to the router, turn it off, wait for 15 seconds, and turn it back on.
+Sometimes routers can become buggy and refuse to connect to a specific device for no apparent reason.
+If you have access to the router, turn it off, wait 15 seconds, and then turn it back on.
 If that doesn’t work, try accessing the admin panel using the default IP address and admin username and password.
-Change the name of the wireless network (SSID) and the password, save the changes, and reboot the device.
+You can change the name of the wireless network (SSID) and the password, save the changes, and then reboot the device.

 See more: What is dual band wifi: The two types of dual-band routers